woman's divorce

 What are the Montana residency requirements for divorce?

-To file for a divorce in Montana, you or your spouse will need to be either a resident of or stationed in the military in Montana and have lived in the state for no less than 90 days prior to filing for a dissolution of marriage.
+To file for a divorce in Montana, you or your spouse will need to be either a resident of or stationed in the military in Montana and have lived in the state for no less than 90 days prior to filing for the dissolution of marriage.

 Where do you file for divorce in Montana?

-What are the grounds for divorce or legal separation?
+Recognized grounds for divorce and legal separation:

 The court will grant a divorce if it is proven that the marriage is irretrievable broken, as determined by: